 If you are looking for a quick getaway from the NYC area and your goal is to surround yourself with beautiful foliage colors, consider staying at the Winter Clove Inn.
-This historic, single-family-owned resort is located in the heart of the Catskill Mountains and is situated over 300 private acres of land.
-That is 226 football fields of nature put together.
-Yup!
-And it is all yours to explore.
-Make sure you read What is New Normal at The Hotels before booking your next vacation.
+This historic, single-family-owned resort is located in the heart of the Catskill Mountains and is situated on over 300 private acres of land.
+That is 226 football fields of nature put together, and it is all yours to explore.

 Winterclove inn is not your typical hotel.
 It is one of the oldest single-family-owned resorts in New York State.
 The hotel welcomed its first guest in 1838.
 It is mindblowing to think that the US population has since grown by over 300 million people.
 Much has changed since then.
 What has not changed is that the Whitcomb family continues to welcome its guests to the resort to offer the best hospitality.

 You will find guests of all ages in this hotel.
-Young couples, families with kids, and retired seniors were all enjoying the hotel as much as we did.
+Young couples, families with kids, and retired seniors enjoyed the hotel as much as we did.
 We were also pleased to meet with the current owners, who were often present at the property, to ensure their guests’ needs were fully satisfied.

-When you reserve your stay at the Winter Clove Inn, you also get three meals a day that are included with your stay.
+When you reserve your stay at the Winter Clove Inn, you also get three meals a day that is included with your stay.

 Breakfast, lunch, and dinner are served at a specific hour for all guests.
 The menu consists of an appetizer, two choices of the main dish, and dessert.
 It is updated every day.
 If you are traveling with kids and picky eaters, consider having a backup plan or letting the hotel know your specific needs.
 If you have dietary restrictions, they will also assume that.